ashokkri/ashokkri.github.io/index.md

 #### Research Interests

  My research has primarily been in the area of Wireless Networks and Communications.
-This involves techniques from applied probability, queueing theory, control theory and optimization.
+This involves techniques from applied probability, queueing theory, Markov desision processes, control theory, game theory and optimization.
 My work includes

 - Control and Optimization of wireless networks
 - Delivering Quality-of-Service in wireless systems
 - Distributed optimization in wireless networks
 - Revenue maximization in server farms
+- Pricing in platforms